DepressionCenter/Yawnalyzer/README.md

 ## License
 ### Copyright Notice
-Yawnalyzer™ is a tremark of the Regents of the University of Michigan.
+Yawnalyzer™ is a trademark of the Regents of the University of Michigan.
 Copyright © 2025-2026 The Regents of the University of Michigan.